Last Updated: 14.01.2018

 4.What is your life outside the gym like? – Life stress, nutrition, sleep.

-Generally, the less life stress you have, the more food you eat and the more you sleep will translate to you having better tolerance to stress in the gym.
+Generally, the less life stress you have, the more food you eat and the more you sleep, the better your tolerance for stress in the gym will be.

 If you sleep 5 hours a night, worry about 1000 different things, eat mostly junk food and don’t hydrate yourself, your work capacity will decrease.
 That’s how it works.